 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

-I used to love getting Chinese take-out when I was growing up, those pink spareribs were my favorite!!
-One of my other favorite parts, was to get an Almond Cookie out of the glass jar on the counter.
-I have not seen Almond Cookies since I left California, so naturally I decided to make my own!
+I used to love getting Chinese take-out when I was growing up, those pink spareribs (Char Siu) were my favorite!!
+Getting an almond cookie out of the glass jar on the counter was also pretty exciting.

-Sift flour, salt, and baking powder together and add to the mixture.
-Blend well.
+Sift flour, salt, and baking powder into the sugar mixture.
+Mix until combined.

-Roll one Tablespoon of dough into a ball, or use a small cookie scoop.
-Place balls 2 inches apart on a parchment paper lined baking sheet.
+Roll one tablespoon of dough into a ball, or use a small cookie scoop.
+Place balls 2-inches apart on a prepared baking sheet.

 Press one almond into the center of each cookie.